-Sexual Harassment
+14) Prevention of Sexual Harassment

-26. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.

-Exception: Employees of the District did not obtain the required sexual harassment training.

-Management's Response: The District will implement procedures for ensuring that employees obtain sexual harassment training in the future.

-27. Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).

-Exception: The District does not have a sexual harassment policy and complaint procedure on its website.

-Management's Response: The District will post its sexual harassment policy and complaint procedure on its website.

-28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344:

-a) Number and percentage of public servants in the agency who have completed the training requirements;

-- b) Number of sexual harassment complaints received by the agency; - c) Number of complaints which resulted in a finding that sexual harassment occurred;

-d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and e) Amount of time it took to resolve each complaint.

-Exception: The District did not complete the required report for the current fiscal period.

-Management's Response: The District will complete the required report.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343. - B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
+42:344: - Number and percentage of public servants in the agency who have completed the training requirements; - Number of sexual harassment complaints received by the agency; - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Amount of time it took to resolve each complaint.

-We were engaged by East Central Bossier Parish Fire District No. 1, to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+We were engaged by the East Central Bossier Parish Fire District No. 1, to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-We are required to be independent of East Central Bossier Parish Fire District No. 1, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.
+We are required to be independent of the East Central Bossier Parish Fire District No. 1, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.